Jianan Yang, Ph.D.

 Yang’s dissertation studied how patients’ chronic condition drug utilization responds to price reductions in China.
 By documenting a larger increase in utilization and a meaningful reduction in underuse among the uninsured, the study suggests that the price elasticities would be higher in developing countries and there will be larger welfare benefits from such price reductions resulting from squeezing out the price markups of the pharmaceutical companies due to market power.
 The finding suggests that cost is a barrier to both drug take-up and adherence, especially among the lower-income population who meanwhile are more likely to not have insurance coverage.

-At APARC, Yang will further assess the underlying factors affecting people’s healthcare-seeking behaviors including the role of cost, information, and behavioral bias.
+At APARC, Yang will further access the underlying factors affecting people’s healthcare-seeking behaviors including the role of cost, information, and behavioral bias.
 She will also extend her research agenda to the other sectors of the healthcare system.